 Mid-range > Viangluang Resort

 Rooms are very spacious, each fitted with a desk, private bathroom and free toiletries.
-Staff is very accommodating and helpful with creating your itinerary if you don’t have one yet.
-Continental breakfast is served each morning.
-Check the latest price.
+Traditional design, very cozy.
+Staff is accommodating and helpful with creating your itinerary if you don’t have one yet.
+Breakfast included.

 Pack and travel: